VikramTiwari/GoLinks/README.md

 ## How to get the API endpoint

 The extension doesn't care how the API is hosted as long as it provides a single endpoint to get all the mappings.
-Take a look at the sample implementation of this in the server directory.
+Take a look at the sample implementation of this in the [golinks-server project](https://github.com/VikramTiwari/golinks-server).

 ### Why is JSON endpoint not a part of this project?